SUSE/telemetry/doc/api/headers/authorization.md

 # Authorization Header
-The telemetry server expects telemetry clients to provide a valid `Authorization` header when submiting telemetry reports via the [/report](../requests/report.md) request.
+The telemetry server expects telemetry clients to provide a valid `Authorization` header when submitting telemetry reports via the [/report](../requests/report.md) request.

 ## Format of Authorization Header